NOLS Alumni & Donor Relations Director

 - Proficiency in writing, reviewing, and editing.

-- Budget management included planning, proposals, reporting,
+- Budget management included planning, proposals, reporting, analysis, and compliance.

-and flexibility in starting and completing projects in a timely manner.
+- Ability to work with limited supervision, reflecting initiative and flexibility in starting and completing projects in a timely manner.

 - The ability to maintain confidentiality of sensitive data.